apache/airflow/UPDATING.md

 Now it will compare `target_time` with the current time in the timezone of the DAG, defaulting to the `default_timezone` in the global config.

+#### Skipped tasks can satisfy wait_for_downstream

+Previously, a task instance with `wait_for_downstream=True` will only run if the downstream task of the previous task instance is successful.
+Meanwhile, a task instance with `depends_on_past=True` will run if the previous task instance is either successful or skipped.
+These two flags are close siblings yet they have different behavior.
+This inconsistency in behavior made the API less intuitive to users.
+To maintain consistent behavior, both successful or skipped downstream task can now satisfy the `wait_for_downstream=True` flag.

 ### Changes to the core Python API